johnnyf-hcp/strands-agents-samples/README.md

 3. Enter instruction prompt - e.g. replace sofa
 4. Wait for generation and automatic image opening

 Generated images are saved as PNG files with timestamps in the current directory.
-The script current is set to generate three images to give a few output variants.
+The script currently generates three images to give a few output variants.